xbmc/repo-skins/skin.rapier/README.md

 Manual installation can be done by moving the skin.rapier folder inside the zip file into your addons folder of your Kodi profile.
 Please make sure you have the following scripts installed when doing it manually:

 script.favourites v5.0.2
-script.randomandlastitems v2.2.1
 script.tv.show.next.aired v6.0.10
 script.skin.helper.service v1.1.3
-script.skin.helper.backgrounds v1.0.21
 script.skin.helper.widgets v1.0.22
-script.image.resource.select 0.0.9
-resource.uisounds.rapier 1.0.1
 resource.images.studios.white 0.0.2

 ## LICENSE